Back To Listing

 Future financial conditions

-In addition, 39% (down 2ppts) of Australians expect their family to be ‘better off’ financially this time next year compared to only 17% (up 3ppts) that expect to be ‘worse off’ financially (the highest figure for this indicator for five months since November 7/8, 2020).
+- Looking forward, 33% (down 2ppts) of Australians expect their family to be ‘better off’ financially this time next year compared to just 25% (down 1 ppt) that expect to be ‘worse off’ financially.

 Current economic conditions

-- Just under one-in-five Australians, 19% (down 2ppts), expect ‘good times’ for the Australian economy over the next 12 months while 20% (up 2ppts), expect ‘bad times’.
+- Only 12% (up 2ppts), of Australians expect ‘good times’ for the Australian economy over the next twelve months compared to 28% (down 2ppts), that expect ‘bad times’.

 Future economic conditions

-In the longer term, just over a fifth of Australians, 21% (down 1ppt), are expecting ‘good times’ for the economy over the next five years (the lowest figure for this indicator for over five months since October 24/25, 2020) compared to 13% (unchanged) expecting ‘bad times’.
+- In the longer term, just 15% (up 1ppt), of Australians are expecting ‘good times’ for the economy over the next five years compared to 20% (unchanged) expecting ‘bad times’.

 Time to buy a major household item